Hrishikasingh/SDL_MINI-PROJECT/README.md

 on image：

-> python keras_infer.py  --img-path /path/to/your/img
+''' 'python python keras_infer.py  --img-path /path/to/your/img'
+'''